nicolaetarla/solution-desc/README.md

 # Dynamics 365 - Solution Description Generator

 This Python script (`solution-desc.py`) is a utility designed to parse a Microsoft Dynamics 365 or Power Apps solution file (`.zip`).
-It extracts detailed information about the entities and their attributes contained within the solution and generates a human-readable description.
+It extracts detailed information about the entities, their attributes, and JavaScript web resources contained within the solution and generates a human-readable description.

 ## Description